nedix/spx-container/README.md

-# spx-container
+# [spx]-container

-Use the [PHP SPX][SPX] extension to gain insight into performance metrics of a PHP application.
+Use the PHP SPX extension to gain insight into performance metrics of a PHP application.

 ## Setup